matsaleh13/allok8or/doc/dev-log.md

 - Got project to build on OS X with clang:
   - Minor changes to compiler settings to back off pedantic/extra warnings in "strict" mode.
   - Removed invalid uses of `constexpr` that clang caught but MSVS did not.
-  - Platform-specific implmementations of aligned malloc.
+  - Platform-specific implementations of aligned malloc.
   - Other minor platform-specific tweaks.
 - Back on Windows, got it all building correctly again (not much more to do):
   - However, the VS Code intellisense thingy reported red squigglies in `pass_through.h` under `namespace allok8or`, with the message: